ibm-cloud-docs/security-hub/best-practices.md

 ```
 {: codeblock}

-For the full list of configurable settings, see the [`terraform-ibm-iam-account-settings` module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings){: external} on GitHub or on the [Terraform Registry](https://registry.terraform.io/modules/terraform-ibm-modules/iam-account-settings/ibm/latest){: external}.
+For the full list of configurable settings, see the [IAM Account Settings module](https://github.com/terraform-ibm-modules/terraform-ibm-iam-account-settings){: external} on GitHub or on the [Terraform Registry](https://registry.terraform.io/modules/terraform-ibm-modules/iam-account-settings/ibm/latest){: external}.

 ## Encrypt the data in your account